hunterman1043/ssclm/README.md

 # Secure Source Control Login Manager
-A SVN+SSH to UE4 Application Suite using WPF
+A SVN+SSH to UE4 Application Suite using WPF and MVVM C#.